ballerina-attic/messaging-with-jms-queues/README.md

 You can run the service that we developed above as a Docker container.
 As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to add the corresponding Docker annotations to your service code.
-Since this guide requires `ActiveMQ` as a prerequisite, you need a couple of more steps to configure it in Docker container.
+Since this guide requires `ActiveMQ` as a prerequisite, you need a couple of more steps to configure it in a Docker container.

-First let's see how to configure `ActiveMQ` in Docker container.
+First let's see how to configure `ActiveMQ` in a Docker container.

-- Initially, you need to pull the `ActiveMQ` Docker image using the below command.
+- Initially, you need to pull the `ActiveMQ` Docker image using the following command.
 ```bash
    $ docker pull webcenter/activemq
 ```

-- Then launch the pulled image using the below command.
+- Then launch the pulled image using the following command.
 This will start the `ActiveMQ` server in Docker with default configurations.
 ```bash
    $ docker run -d --name='activemq' -it --rm -P webcenter/activemq:latest
 ```